HotelSierraWhiskey/bonsai/README.md

 void del(const uint32_t address);                   // erases all rows containing a file void mov(const uint32_t dest, const uint32_t src);  // moves a file from src to dest
 ```
+These methods are adequate for applications requiring basic recordkeeping.
+For applications involving any actual directory traversal, the top-level API should be used.